skellis46/slipbox/improvisation and the threshold of the self.md

 That dancing in the northern hemisphere winter of 2024 lies at the heart of this writing.

 Katye and I practiced together 13 times over seven days between 26 January and 15 February 2024.
-Each day of practice contained two sessions (morning and afternoon), except for a morning only on 26 January.
-The sessions followed a pattern in which: 1) one person danced for a timed period (normally 25 minutes) while the other witnessed that dancing; 2) roles were changed and the practice repeated; and 3) there was an unstructured conversation about the experiences that was audio recorded.
-Thus we had thirteen conversations in total, each around 40 minutes long.[^conversations]
+Each day of practice contained two sessions (morning and afternoon), except for the morning only on 26 January.
+The sessions followed a pattern: 1) one person danced for a timed period (normally 25 minutes) while the other witnessed that dancing; 2) roles were changed and the practice repeated; 3) there was an unstructured conversation about the experiences that was audio recorded.
+We had thirteen conversations in total, each around 40 minutes long.[^conversations]

 Although in this writing I focus on the threshold between seemingly dual and non-dual experiences in dance improvisation, in reality the term _threshold_ referenced a family of transitions in our conversations together.
 It was not until the tenth conversation of 13 (on the morning of 14 February 2024) that we explicitly used the word _threshold_, at which point we started to discuss other types of thresholds: closing one's eyes, the move from what we were calling 'awareness-ing' to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from the dancing.